Top-rated movers to make your Winston-Salem to New Haven move easy

 - New Haven’s population is about 46% less than Winston-Salem.

-- New Haven's public transportation has a score of 7 out of 10 versus Winston-Salem's lower score of 3.
+- New Haven’s public transportation score of 7 out of 10 is higher than Winston-Salem’s score of 3.

 - New Haven is more walkable than Winston-Salem with a score of 68 out of 100 vs Winston-Salem’s 22 out of 100.

 - With a score of 66 out of 100, New Haven is more bike-friendly than Winston-Salem, which has a score of 29 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - New Haven’s crime rate is higher than Winston-Salem with a score of 58.2 compared to Winston-Salem’s 32.67.
 This means that New Haven neighborhoods are safer than 58.2% of all U.S. neighborhoods, and Winston-Salem neighborhoods are safer than 32.67%.